An In-depth Study of LLM Contributions to the Bin Packing Problem

-Beyond designing hyper-heuristics, some studies claim that using AI in the design of hyper-heuristics allows for scientific discovery~\cite{davies2021advancing,cranmer2020discovering}.
-This is the central claim of \romera.
+One of the most influential works exploring this idea is \romera.
 The authors introduce FunSearch, a distributed evolutionary framework that combines a frozen LLM as a code generator with an evaluation function that scores candidate heuristics.
 It evolves the critical parts of a predefined heuristic skeleton using best-shot prompting, island-based population management, and asynchronous sampling/evaluation to iteratively improve the quality of the generated heuristics.
-FunSearch is based on Codey, an LLM from the PaLM 2 model family~\cite{anil2023palm}, and requires millions of samples (i.e., queries to the LLM) and days of training to design a heuristic suited to a given dataset.
-In \romera, the authors focus on three NP-hard combinatorial problems, including the \textit{online bin packing}~\cite{coffman1984approximation} problem.
+FunSearch is based on Codey, an LLM from the PaLM 2 model family~\cite{anil2023palm}, and requires millions of samples (i.e., queries to the LLM) and days of training to design a heuristic suited to a given dataset. \romera focus on three NP-hard combinatorial problems, including the \textit{online bin packing}~\cite{coffman1984approximation} problem.
 They claim that FunSearch allows ``the discovery of new scientific results'' but no in-depth analysis of the generated heuristics is provided to establish whether the discoveries are truly new.
-The position paper by Jiang et al.~\cite{jiang2025formal} identifies FunSearch as a milestone in ``neuro-symbolic mathematics'' — the use of statistical models to aid formal, verifiable reasoning.

 \paragraph{Implications of Romera-Paredes et al.' work}